klauer/epics-sumo-mirror/doc/reference-sumo.rst

 :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
 Otherwise the :term:`state` of the :term:`build` is changed to the given value.
-If a :term:`build` is set to :term:`state` 'disabled', all dependend builds are also set to this :term:`state.` In this case, unless option '-y' or '--recursive' are given, sumo asks for your confirmation.
+If a :term:`build` is set to :term:`state` 'disabled', all dependend builds are also set to this :term:`state`.
+In this case, unless option '-y' or '--recursive' are given, sumo asks for your confirmation.

 build delete BUILDTAGS